cgorozco/Songbird_Pallium_snRNA_sptRNA/README.md

 trees - Hierarchical clustering of cell clusters

-paper figures - Script for making figures in paper
+paper figures - Script for making portions of the figures in paper using the zebra finch snRNAseq dataset

 utils - Several files with utility functions used in other scripts